| ACADEMICS | Majors & Minors | Bioinformatics

 One course from:

-+Requires additional prerequisite courses beyond those required for the major and concentration.In addition to the requirements for the major in computer science, the concentration in bioinformatics:
++Requires additional prerequisite courses beyond those required for the major and concentration.Major in Computer Science, Concentration in BioinformaticsIn addition to the requirements for the Major in Computer Science: